-Water-quality records collected at a surface-water daily record station or a periodic observation station are published immediately following that record, regardless of the frequency of sample collection.
+Water-quality records collected at a surface-water daily record station are published immediately following that record, regardless of the frequency of sample collection.
 Station number and name are the same for both records.
 Where a surface-water daily record station is not available or where the water quality differs significantly from that at the nearby surface-water station, the continuing water-quality record is published with its own station number and name in the regular downstream-order sequence.
 Water-quality data for partial-record stations and for miscellaneous sampling sites appear in separate tables following the table of discharge measurements at miscellaneous sites.

-On-site Measurements and Sample Collection
+Onsite Measurements and Sample Collection

-In obtaining water-quality data, a major concern is assuring that the data obtained represent the quality of the water in its natural state.
-To assure this, certain measurements, such as water temperature, pH, alkalinity, specific conductance, and dissolved oxygen, need to be made onsite when the samples are taken.
-To assure that measurements made in the laboratory also represent the natural water, carefully prescribed procedures need to be followed in collecting the samples, in treating the samples to prevent changes in quality pending analysis, and in shipping the samples to the laboratory.

-Procedures for onsite measurements and for collecting, treating, and shipping samples are detailed in the TWRI Book 1, Chapter D2; Book 3, Chapter C2; and Book 5, Chapter A1, A3, and A4.
-These references are listed in the PUBLICATIONS ON THE TECHNIQUES OF WATER-RESOURCES INVESTIGATIONS section of this report.
+In obtaining water-quality data, a major concern needs to be assuring that the data obtained represent the in situ quality of the water.
+To assure this, certain measurements, such as water temperature, pH, and dissolved oxygen, need to be made onsite when the samples are taken.
+To assure that measurements made in the laboratory also represent the in situ water, carefully prescribed procedures need to be followed in collecting the samples, in treating the samples to prevent changes in quality pending analysis, and in shipping the samples to the laboratory.
+Procedures for onsite measurements and for collecting, treating, and shipping samples are detailed in the TWRI Book 1, Chapter D2; Book 3, Chapter C2; and Book 5, Chapters A1, A3, and A4.
+These references are listed in the PUBLICATIONS ON TECHNIQUES OF WATER-RESOURCES INVESTIGATIONS section of this report.
 These methods are consistent with ASTM standards and generally follow ISO standards.
+Detailed information on collecting, treating, and shipping samples may be obtained from the New Hampshire-Vermont District Office.